Skip to content

 Regex path rulesYesYes

-Remote daemon upstream (TLS)Yes (in production)Planned (v1.4)
+Remote daemon upstream (TLS)Yes (in production)Yes (active/passive failover)

 Config simplicityCompact rule filesFull YAML config